Just a 27-year-old girl slammed with the news she has breast cancer.

 After a follow-up appointment in February and two ultrasounds, one mammogram, and one biopsy in early March, I was diagnosed with Stage 2B Invasive Ductal Carcinoma on March 11th, 2021.

-I have no family history of breast cancer on either side of my family, and only one case of cancer at all – lung – in my elderly grandmother, so finding out I’ve been diagnosed with such an illness was beyond my own understanding.
+I have no family history of breast cancer on either side of my family, and only one case of cancer at all – lung – in my elderly grandmother who was a lifelong smoker, so finding out I’ve been diagnosed with such an illness without any rhyme or reason was beyond my own understanding.

 I did genetic testing and it came back negative (good thing, it means that indeed there’s no familial/genetic tie to the cancer at all).
 But knowing that it isn’t genetic leaves me with more questions.